VertebrateResequencing/wr/.docs/nextflow/unsupported.md

 # Nextflow Features — Unsupported in wr

-These Nextflow features are parsed without error but will not be translated to wr jobs.
-They are either impossible to support in wr's execution model, irrelevant to wr's architecture, or deprecated by Nextflow itself.
+These Nextflow features are either parsed without error but never translated to wr jobs, or are irrelevant to wr's architecture.
+They are impossible to support in wr's execution model, inapplicable to wr's architecture, or deprecated by Nextflow itself.

 ## Process Sections